10 Workforce management software solutions for construction companies

 6. When I Work

-If you’re looking for a lightweight employee time tracking and communication tool, When I Work is well worth considering.
+When I Work is worth considering if you’re looking for a lightweight employee time tracking and communication tool.
 While you’ll likely want something more robust for scheduling field workers and resources, When I Work is very popular among companies managing office employees.

 When I Work offers these features: